AkosBatorfi/AzureStuff/README.md

 @{Name = 'AgentCertificateUpdateRequired'; Expression = {$($_.properties.providerSpecificDetails.isReplicationAgentCertificateUpdateRequired)}}
 ```

-There's actually much more you can retrieve (basically anything), but this is an example..
+There's actually much more you can retrieve (basically anything ASR related), but this is an example..